fireball-industries/.github/README.md

 ## 🛠️ Services

-- **Factory AI**: Leverage Industry 4.0 and extensive manufacturing data to optimize operations and make informed decisions through customized algorithm implementation.
+- **🤖 Factory AI**: Leverage Industry 4.0 and extensive manufacturing data to optimize operations and make informed decisions through customized algorithm implementation.

 - **Industry 4.0 Implementation**: Embrace emerging technologies and navigate the fourth industrial revolution with our comprehensive solutions designed to modernize your manufacturing processes.